How to take epic moon photos

 If you're able to, shoot in raw or another high-res photo format so you can edit them later.
 The latest crop of Samsung phones make it easy with a Save raw copy toggle in the camera settings (although I discovered it does not work with the telephoto lens).

-For iPhone, you'll have to get a third-party app.
+For iPhone ($699 at Apple), you'll have to get a third-party app.
 Although I wish it was a feature in the native camera app, I tried ProCam ($5.99, £5.99, AU$9.99) and it was pretty straightforward, gave me more control and got me some decent shots.

 Samsung Galaxy S20 Ultra vs. iPhone 11 Pro vs. DSLR